anvil-verifier/anvil/discussion/fairness/fairness-on-controller-race.md

 When verifying interactions between controllers, we find it hard to specify the fairness assumptions that allow controllers to make progress while there are races on the resource version number of the same object (stored in etcd).

 ## Background
-Kubernetes controllers often employ a pattern that it reads an object from etcd (which uses version control for stored objects) and then writes the updated object back to etcd.
+Kubernetes controllers often employ a pattern that it reads an object from etcd and then writes the updated object back to etcd.
 Note that:
+- etcd uses version based concurrency control for each object, and the version numbers behave like logical timestamps
 - each object in etcd has its own version number
 - each write to the object in etcd will increment its version number
-- each write must carry a version number, and the write succeeds only if the carried number equals to the current version number of that object
+- each write must carry a version number `v`, and the write succeeds only if `v` equals to the current version number of that object

 ## Problem
 Now suppose our controller $C$ runs: